Specific deductions: staffing costs: redundancy payments: timing of deductions

-Under current UK GAAP, provisions are dealt with in FRS12.
-Current UK GAAP will be withdrawn and replaced with FRS100, FRS101 and FRS102 (‘new UK GAAP’) for accounting periods beginning on or after 1 January 2015 (early adoption is permitted).
+FRS100, FRS101 and FRS102 (‘new UK GAAP’) apply for accounting periods beginning on or after 1 January 2015 (early adoption is permitted).
 Provisions are dealt with in Section 21 of FRS102.
 The equivalent accounting standard under IFRS is IAS37.
-The main requirements of FRS12 and IAS37 are broadly similar to those of Section 21 of FRS102 and so have not been discussed further here.
+The main requirements of Section 21 of FRS 102 are broadly similar to previous GAAP standards FRS12 and IAS37.
 Further guidance on provisions is at BIM46520.

 A provision for redundancy payments will only be appropriate under Section 21 of FRS102 when, at the reporting date, an obligating event has taken place.
 That is, when the business has a detailed formal plan and its main features have been announced to those affected or the plan has started to be implemented.
 As a minimum, the plan should identify the part of the business concerned, the locations affected and the function and approximate number of employees who will be compensated.
 It should also include details of when it will be implemented.
 Where a detailed formal plan has been approved before the reporting date, but has not been communicated to employees, there is no obligating event and no provision can be made.